MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-apply-purchase-transactions-manually.md

     The **Post Application** page opens with the document number of the applying entry and the posting date of the entry with the most recent posting date.
 9. Choose the **OK** button to post the application.

-## <a name="to-apply-vendor-ledger-entries-in-different-currencies-to-one-another"></a>To apply vendor ledger entries in different currencies to one another
+## To apply vendor ledger entries in different currencies to one another
 If you buy from a vendor in one currency and make payment in another currency, you can still apply the invoice to the payment.

 If you apply an entry (Entry 1) in one currency to an entry (Entry 2) in a different currency, the posting date on Entry 1 is used to find the relevant exchange rate to convert amounts on Entry 2.
 The relevant exchange rate is found on the **Currency Exchange Rates** page.
 In that case, you must enable application of vendor ledger entries in different currencies.
 For more information, see [Enable Application of Ledger Entries in Different Currencies](finance-how-enable-application-ledger-entries-different-currencies.md)